 It can entice a swipe up, a sign-up, or even a bona fide conversion.
 Of the many elements that your ad needs to contain, the call to action (or CTA) is one of the most important.

-The reason?
-The CTA is your instruction to your reader after you have made the case for your brand.
-This will often be the first thing they see and last thing they remember, so it has to be strong, unique and compelling.
-What’s more, it also has to cut through the noise when competing against thousands of other ads that will vie for your readers’ attention—so it also has to be memorable.
-And finally, this is the message that ultimately tells your readers what you want them to do, so it has to be crystal clear.
+Why?
+Because your CTA is what gets your audience to do what you want them to do.
+It will often be the first thing they see in your ad, so it has to be compelling.
+It needs to cut through the noise of the thousands of other ads that vie for a consumer’s attention, so it has to be memorable.
+And, it must communicate what action you want someone to take, so it has to be crystal clear.

 The color of your CTA button and text could be the most decisive factor between a successful landing page and one that compels fewer conversions.
 Testing a range of color options can help you figure out which are most likely to work well with your audience.

 Studies show that red is a hot (pun slightly intended) color for CTA button success.
 However, marketers should also take into account other design elements on a page to ensure the CTA button stands out and remains an appealing part of the design.
 An orange button on a red background, for example, may not be visible enough to make an impact (or aesthetically pleasing enough for someone to stay on the page long enough to read it!)

 Experiment with several combinations to determine which works best.
 One quick trick is to step back and squint at the page.
 Can you still see your CTA button even when you can't make out the details?
 Does it fit nicely into the rest of the page while still being noticeable?
 These are signs of good CTA button design.